-- When READ (RAW), READ(O_DIRECT) or READ (VXVM) is specified, the I/O size text box is dim.
+- When READ (RAW) or READ(O_DIRECT) is specified, the I/O size text box is dim.
 A single sector is read from the target device. - If TUR, TUR (generic), or TUR (legacy) is specified, this setting is ignored.

 Action When Diskfull is Detected